learnbyexample/learn_gnuawk/gnu_awk.md

 You have seen a few metacharacters and escape sequences that help to compose a regular expression.
 To match the metacharacters literally, i.e. to remove their special meaning, prefix those characters with a `\` character.
 To indicate a literal `\` character, use `\\`.

-Unlike `grep` and `sed`, the line anchors have to be always escaped to match them literally as there is no BRE mode in `awk`.
+Unlike `grep` and `sed`, the string anchors have to be always escaped to match them literally as there is no BRE mode in `awk`.
 They do not lose their special meaning when not used in their customary positions.

 ```bash
 $ # awk '/b^2/' will not work even though ^ isn't being used as anchor